AmaniAlamri/rails-one-to-many-practice/README.md

 # Rails one to many practice

 1. Please fork and clone this repo.
-2. Follow the Rails guides here: https://guides.rubyonrails.org/getting_started.html
+2. Start at section 3.2 of the Rails Guides here: https://guides.rubyonrails.org/getting_started.html
 3. Instead of `Article` and `Comment` models, please create an app with the following.

 ### Course